-The intervention (Let's Talk) took place twice weekly for ten weeks, with groups of three to five children.
+The intervention (Let's Talk) took place twice weekly for ten weeks, groups of three to five children.
 It featured a two-pronged approach - firstly, a group-shared storybook reading session, with a puppet, and a dialogic discussion, followed by a planned pretend play session later in the week when the children also practised retelling the story using the visual prompts.
-Each session was based on thematic units appropriate to the children's environment, interests and the Early Years Foundation Stage learning goals (DfE 2012; Gmitrova, Podhajecká, and Gmitrov 2009).
+Each session was based on thematic units appropriate to the children's environment, interests and the Early Years Foundation Stage learning goals (Department for Education, 2012, Gmitrova, Podhajecká & Gmitrov, 2009).